krzysztofzuraw/blog/src/writing/2022-03-27-pnpm-monorepo.md

 1. build widget in Google Cloud Build
 1. upload builded assets to our cdn

 In order to even start deployment pipeline we needed `pnpm` to works in Google Cloud Build.
-Unfortunately you can create your own docker image that can be used in cloud build steps.
+Fortunately you can create your own docker image that can be used in cloud build steps.
 We did exactly that.

 ```dockerfile
 FROM node:14